Dreaming of long days spent fishing, sunbathing, and generally enjoying the magic of the wide-open water?

 If you’re already in debt or struggling with a low credit score, your best option might be to repair your credit before you go shopping for a new boat.
 Fortunately, we’ve got tons of tips and tricks to help you get out of debt as quickly as possible and improve your credit score.
 These tips can help you get a boat loan with a much better loan term.
 Here are a few simple steps to take to get you started on the road to better credit.

 - Pay each of your credit accounts on time, and contribute at least the minimum monthly payment amount.
 If you can afford to pay more than the minimum, always pay toward the principal loan amount if your lender gives you the option.
 This will decrease the total amount of interest you pay over the course of the loan.

 - Avoid closing any existing lines of credit, but don’t try to open a host of new ones at the same time, either.
 The total length of your credit history plays an important part in how FICO calculates your score.
 Keeping old accounts open can be helpful even if you’re no longer using them.

 - Having a diversity of credit types can also be a helpful factor.
 But at the same time, there’s no need to open several new accounts at once.
 This can create multiple hard credit inquiries that can read as a red flag to bureaus.
 So, don’t go crazy trying to establish a bunch of new accounts at once.

 - Pay off your debts before taking out any new loans.
 Regardless of your credit score, revolving debt is costly and acts as a weighty financial anchor.
 You’ll enjoy your new purchase much more once you’re able to afford it without worrying about how to make ends meet!

-Purchasing a boat with a loan is similar to financing a car (or any other object or project).
-It can be an effective way to get what you want today even if you don’t have the money to pay for it in full immediately.
-However, shopping around to secure the best rates and terms is an important step toward ensuring that your new toy doesn’t put you into a financial tailspin.
+Getting a boat loan is similar to financing a car (or any other object or project).
+It can be an effective way to get a boat today, even if you don’t have the money to pay for it in full immediately.
+However, shopping around to secure the best rates and repayment terms is an important step toward ensuring that your new toy doesn’t put you into a financial tailspin.